Virginia Tech® home

 Information about public schools in Blacksburg and the surrounding area.

 Graduate student spouses and partners face unique challenges – isolation, financial stresses, difficulty finding work and/or childcare, and adjusting to life in Blacksburg.
-A social group can give spouses and partners a chance to come together for camaraderie and support.
+Many Graduate School programs are open to spouses and partners, and some programs are offered with children in mind as well.
+If you are interested in establishing a program for spouses and partners, contact grads@vt.edu for information and assistance.